Amaranth has been cultivated for thousands of years, with evidence of it's use dating back to pre-Columbian civilizations with

 NOTE: The nutritional content of turmeric can vary slightly depending on factors like growing conditions, and processing methods.

 Black pepper, which comes from the sanskrit word "pippali" was once known as black gold.
-It has one of the longest histories as a sought-after spice, due to its ability to flavor foods, act as a perservative, and adds heat to a dish.
-Black pepper offers a range of health benefits in addition to its flavor-enhancing properties.
+It has one of the longest histories as a sought-after spice, due to its ability to flavor foods, act as a preservative, and adds heat to a dish.
+Black pepper offers a range of health benefits in addition to its spicy flavor-enhancing properties.

 This amazing spice contains active compounds, specifically oleoresins, and alkaloids like piperine, and chavicine.
 It also has antioxidants, flavonoids, essential oil, and other phenolic compounds that helps protect your cells, and boost digestive health.